-Mr. Rodriguez then moved to Matanzas proper, No. 84 Velarde street, having fallen.

-sick from despondency and grief and with symptoms of low fever, such as a sensation sick from despondency and grief and with symptoms of low lever, such as a sensation of cold and much vomiting; was ordered quinine by a physician called in.
-This happened on the first day of his moving to his new home, and on the second day, which was the 18th instant, Mr. R. was again imprisoned, it is said, by order coming from Colon, and passed feverish to the hospital, where he was closely confined in the dungeon, (calabozo;) a peninsular who has been in his service called on Sunday at the hospital, where he was refused intercourse with Mr. Rodriguez, as the gentleman was "incommunicado," and, besides, senscless, as it was supposed from congestion of the
+Mr. Rodriguez then moved to Matanzas proper, No. 84 Velarde street, having fallen sick from despondency and grief and with symptoms of low fever, such as a sensation of cold and much vomiting; was ordered quinine by a physician called in.
+'This happened on the first day of his moving to his new home, and on the second day, which was the 18th instant, Mr. R. was again imprisoned, it is said, by order coming from Colon, and passed feverish to the hospital, where he was closely confined in the dungeon, (calabozo;) a peninsular who has been in his service called on Sunday at the hospital, where he was refused intercourse with Mr. Rodriguez, as the gentleman was "incommunicado," and, besides, senseless, as it was supposed from congestion of the brain.

 The widowed daughter of Mr. Rodriguez called upon Governor Fajardo, beseeching him to permit her father to be conveyed as a prisoner to his own house, that he might be assisted by his family.
-Her persistent supplications at last extorted from the governor a promise that he would give orders that the old gentleman should be conveyed
+Her persistent supplications at last extorted from the governor a promise that he would give orders that the old gentleman should be conveyed to his home.

-It appears that the governor gave the order, as the volunteers took the body of Mr Rodriguez at 5 o'clock of Tuesday morning to the house, where it was received by the frenzied family that rushed to meet the husband, the father and the grandfather. body was conveyed in a dirty hospital coffin.
-The immediate cause of death I ignore, as no value can be scientifically given to the answer on that point, given by the vol-unteer sentinel: "Murió de rabia carajo!"
+It appears that the governor gave the order, as the volunteers took the body of Mr Rodriguez at 5 o'clock of Tuesday morning to the house, where it was received by the frenzied family that rushed to meet the husband, the father and the grandfather.
+The body was conveyed in a dirty hospital coffin.
+The immediate cause of death I ignore, as no value can be scientifically given to the answer on that point, given by the volunteer sentinel: "Murió de rabia carajo!"